API TOKEN LEAK CHECKER

 An API token leak is when an API key, secret, or access token ends up inside code that every visitor can download — usually the JavaScript bundle.
 Anyone who opens browser DevTools can copy the key and use it from their own machine.
 Automated bots do this at scale: they crawl deployed sites, GitHub, and npm packages looking for known key formats, and they find new ones every minute.

 This scanner finds those keys in under 30 seconds so you can rotate before a bot does.
+It is intentionally narrow: credentials in the browser surface.
+Pair it with the Vibe Code Scanner for authz and open-database classes that are not “keys” but still dump data.

 Why token leaks happen to AI-generated apps